saranshbansal/learn-aws/NOTES_COMPUTE_CONTAINERIZATION.md

 #### Fargate Launch Type Task Placement

-Task placement strategies and constraints aren't supported for tasks using the Fargate launch type.
+- Task placement strategies and constraints **aren't supported** for tasks using the Fargate launch type.
+- By default, Fargate tasks are spread across Availability Zones.
 Fargate will try its best to spread tasks across accessible Availability Zones.
-If the capacity provider includes both Fargate and Fargate Spot, the spread behavior is independent for each capacity provider.
+- If the capacity provider includes both `Fargate` and `Fargate Spot`, the spread behavior is independent for each capacity provider.

 ### Clusters
 When you run tasks using ECS, you place them in a **cluster**, which is a logical grouping of resources.